Command Reference

 remotes show - Show remote details

-Display detailed information about a specific remote.
+Display detailed information about a specific remote (by name or id).

-filefortress remotes show <remote_name>
+filefortress remotes show <remote_name_or_id>

 remotes info - Comprehensive remote information